Skip to main content

 Returns (files, err):

-• err - The error code if the operation is failed, which is an integer if any.
+• err: The error if the operation is failed, which is an Error.

-• url - Required, the Url of the file
+• url: Required, the Url of the path to get a unique name.

-• cha - The Cha of the file if successful; otherwise, nil
+• url: The unique Url of the given path if successful; otherwise, nil.

-• err - The error code if the operation is failed, which is an integer if any
+• err: The error if the operation is failed, which is an Error.

 Command